-This course provides a study of the transmission and receiving of analog communication signals that are used in radio, television, and radio frequency (F.F.) communication applications.
+ILT 239 CERTIFICATION PREPARATION 3 Hrs.
+PREREQUISITE: ILT 112 This course includes the review necessary before attempting technician certification examinations receiving of analog communication signals that are used in radio, television, and radio frequency (F.F.) communication applications.
 Emphasis is placed on circuits that produce, transmit, and receive RF signals used in radio, television, and RF communication.
 Upon completion, students will be able to apply RF communication principles in the transmission and receiving of radio, television, and RF communication signals.

-ILT 252 DIGITAL COMMUNICATIONS 3 Hrs.

-This course provides a study of the transmission and receiving digital communication signals that are used in radio, television, and digital communication applications.
+ILT 251 RF COMMUNCATIONS 3 Hrs.
+PREREQUISITE: None This course provides a study of the transmission and receiving digital communication signals that are used in radio, television, and digital communication applications.
 Emphasis is placed on circuits that produce, transmit, and receive digital signals used in radio, television, and digital communication.
 Upon completion, students will be able to apply digital communication principles in the transmission and receiving of radio, television, and digital communication signals.